hcientist/OnlinePythonTutor/v3/docs/user-FAQ.md

 Email philip@pgbovine.net if you have a question that isn't addressed here.

-#### I thought all objects in Python are (conceptually) on the heap; why does Online Python Tutor render primitive values (e.g., numbers, strings) inside of stack frames?
+#### I thought all objects in Python are (conceptually) on the heap; why does Python Tutor render primitive values (e.g., numbers, strings) inside of stack frames?

 This was a design decision made to keep the display less cluttered;
 if we were truly faithful to Python's semantics, that would result in far too many arrows (pointers) being drawn.
 However, note that since primitives are **immutable** and thus behave identically regardless of aliasing, it doesn't matter whether they're rendered in the stack or heap.

-Update on 2013-01-06: I've just added a drop-down menu option with two choices:
+Update on 2013-01-06: I'veadded a drop-down menu option with two choices:
 "inline primitives and nested objects" versus "render all objects on the heap".
 If you want to render all objects on the heap, select the latter option.
-To avoid too many arrows being drawn, also toggle the "draw references using arrows" option to "use text labels for references".
+To avoid too many arrows being drawn, also toggle the default "draw references using arrows" option to "use text labels for references".